SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/index.md

 Cloud SOAR has its own App Central.
 For more information, see [App Central](/docs/cloud-soar/automation/#app-central) in *Cloud SOAR Automation*.
 :::

+In this section, we'll introduce the following concepts:

 <div className="box-wrapper" >
 <div className="box smallbox card">
   <div className="container">